OrbitalEnterprises/eve-market-strategies/chapters/03-market-making.md

 * `tracked_order(type_id, duration, buy, price, volume, min_volume)`: Submits a new buy or sell order to the OMS which will be tracked by the base class.
 * `promote_order(order, book, limit)`: Changes the price of an existing order so that it captures top of book on the appropriate side.
 That is, the order is "promoted" to the top of book.
 A limit can be set so that the price never exceeds a certain target.
 * `order_dataframe`: Produces a Pandas DataFrame recording the current state of every tracked order, including any fees or proceeds.
 We use this for post simulation analysis.
 * `strategy_summary`: Produces a human readable summary of trading outcomes for the strategy.
-This can also b eused for post simulation analysis.
+This can also be used for post simulation analysis.

 The base class handles most interactions with the OMS.
 However, we rely on the OMS directly for two functions: